TheRealLegend27/tlhelper-temp/README.md

   Get notified if the Bot is done
   Send Actions to the Bot's Diablo (Automatically invite someone, make a new Game, etc.)

+- [ ] Multiple Auto-Ports:
+  Set multiple Hotkeys to port to different Locations

+- [ ] Add Cube-Functionality to reforge
+  Add functionality to reforge the Item in the top-left Corner of the Inventory

+- [ ] Hotkeys to launch / kill 4th-Party programs
+  Add a Window to define Programs to be launched / killed on Hotkey Let scripts start / kill Processes and Programs

 ## Bugs to be fixed:
 - [x] Fix Auto Potion
   Fix the way the Potion key is pressed to not interfere Shift